See my Punchneedle info page.

 EXTRA LARGE (used with rug yarn or ribbon)

-- If a punchneedle comes with one one needle tip, it will be MEDIUM unless otherwise marked.
+- If a punchneedle comes with only one needle tip, it will be MEDIUM unless otherwise marked.

 - Three needle tips will be SMALL, MEDIUM and LARGE.